manuelbieh/react-book/hooks/hooks-api.md

 If you recall, I have just mentioned that `useDebugValue()` does not have any real positive implication for the end user.
 However, this does not mean that it does not influence the user experience of the user interface.
 Slow calculations to display the value of the debug value can indeed decrease the rendering performance of an application.

-As this is not really desirable, it is possible to pass a second parameter to the `useDebugValue()` hook: a formatting function.
+As this is not really desirable, it is possible to pass a second parameter to the `useDebugValue()` Hook: a formatting function.
 The formatting of the value is only executed, once the value is actually inspected in the Dev tools.
-Declaring the hook would look like this:
+Declaring the Hook could look like this:

 ```javascript
 useDebugValue(value, (value) => formattedValue);
 ```

-The hook is passed a **debug value** as its first argument just as we have provided before.
+The Hook is passed a **debug value** as its first argument just as we have provided before.
 However, as the second argument it will not receive a function that will executed the formatting of the debug value.
-This function will receive the **value** from the **hook** and will return the formatted value.
+This function will receive the **value** from the **Hook** and will return the formatted value.

 If you are looking for a clear if unrealistic example, I can provide another example using the Fibonacci function we have already seen in the `useMemo()` example.
 We are going to display the debug value once with, and once without the formatting function and inspect how the time to display the app changes: